Kyrgyzstan Prime Minister Kubatbek Boronov resigns, reports claim | DW | 06.10.2020

 Read more: Kyrgyzstan: 1 dead, hundreds wounded after protesters storm seat of government

-Kyrgyzstan has a history of popular uprisings and political turmoil, after gaining its independence after the break up of the Soviet Union in 1991.
+Kyrgyzstan has had a history of popular uprisings and political turmoil since gaining independence after the break up of the Soviet Union in 1991.
 Protesters ousted two presidents in revolutions in 2005 and 2010.
-After a decade of relative stability, people have raised concerns over rampant corruption and domination by certain powerful clans.
+Now, after a decade of relative stability, people have raised concerns over rampant corruption and domination by certain powerful clans.

 kmm/aw (Reuters, Interfax)